tbpaolini/imgconceal/README.md

                              they were hidden.
   -h, --hide=FILE            Path to the file being hidden in the cover image.
                              This option can be specified multiple times in order to hide more than one file.
+You can also pass more than one path to this option in order to hide multiple files.
 If there is no enough space in the cover image, some files may fail being hidden (files specified first have priority when trying to hide).
 The default behavior is to overwrite the existing previously hidden files, to avoid that add the '--apend' option.
   -i, --input=IMAGE          Path to the cover image (the JPEG or PNG file
                              where to hide another file).
 Please use the '--output' option to specify where to save the